ayushsingh82/EcoMonad/Readme.md

 ### Blockchain Integration

-- Immutable record of emissions data on the Pharos blockchain
+- Immutable record of emissions data on the Monad blockchain
 - Transparent verification of environmental claims
 - Tamper-proof audit trail for regulatory compliance
 - Smart contract automation for carbon reporting